Just how wealthy is Jeff Bezos? Turns out he’s so wealthy that it’s hard to apply any context… but we’ll try.

 The tenant/guard solution would therefore massively increase demand for both tenants and guards resulting in a chronic scarcity of both.
 Rental charges would plummet to the extent that landlords would be reduced to acting as social housing providers.
 It may even be that tenants could demand a wage, since they’d essentially be functioning as live-in security.
 And as for actual guards… well such high demand would push the market rate for those into the stratosphere.
 Ancaps would end up paying to hang onto property, rather than accumulating wealth from owning it, therein defeating their own economic objective.
 Ergo absenteeism simply isn’t cost effective without a tax funded state and cops to uphold it.

 Even a blind monkey with a glass eye stuffed up its butt can see that stateless capitalism wouldn’t be feasible if landlords had to pay tenants to occupy/use their property.
-It appears most ancaps are of course fully cognisant of this problem, because why else would they be so shrill and insistent about absentee property rights and the NAP?
-Lets now examine what would transpire if their attempts to impose capitalist property rights were met with any sort of resistance…
+It appears most ancaps are of course fully cognisant of this problem, because why else would they be so shrill and insistent about abstract property rights and the NAP?
+Lets now examine what would transpire if their attempts to impose capitalist property norms were met with any sort of resistance…

 Trespassers?
 No problem they’d be shot to pieces and/or blown to bits!
 Tenants refusing to pay their rent?
 Just release the poison gas!
 Strikers equipped with gas masks occupying the workplace?
 Well set the damn building alight, or as a last resort blow it all to smithereens!
 All of this is fully compliant with the NAP, since the other party initiated the aggression!